Py4Phy/PHY432/modules/MC/mcmc.md

 ## Metropolis MC sampling for the Ising model

-Naive importance sampling is hopeless because the state space is too large.
+Naïve importance sampling is hopeless because the state space is too large.
 The solution is the **Metropolis algorithm**

 * trial moves that ensure that the whole state space can be reached (single spin flip for a randomly chosen spin)